You are browsing documentation for an older version. See the latest documentation here.

 Sync endpoint

-Find the external IP and port of the global-zone-sync
+Find and save the external IP and port of the global-zone-sync

 service in the kong-mesh-system